Awarded By: University of Central Lancashire (UCLan)

 IS THERE ANYTHING ELSE I NEED TO KNOW?

-Minimum numbers required for this course to run: 6
+Minimum numbers required for this course to run: 12 people

 Preston College operates a flexible admissions policy, welcoming applicants with a wide range of qualifications and/or experience, with each application assessed on its own merit.
-We also recognise prior learning/attainment (RPL) and experience, meaning it may be possible to map some of your existing qualifications against the modules for the HNC Electrical and Electronic qualification.
+We also recognise prior learning/attainment (RPL) and experience, meaning it may be possible to map some of your existing qualifications against the modules for the Postgraduate Certificate in Education qualification.

 If this applies to you, we will discuss this with you at the interview stage.

-For students who have recently been in education, we would expect an applicant to have one of the following:
+For those interested in the Postgraduate Certificate in Education, who have recently been in education, we would expect an applicant to have Level 2 qualifications in English and Maths, plus:

 You may need to apply for a Tier 4 visa in order to enter and study in the UK.
 However, please note that Preston College does not hold a Tier 4 Sponsor Licence to support student visa applications.